Ganrokh/100-days-of-code/log.md

 **Today's Progress:** More practice with refs and API requests in React.

 **Thoughts:** I'm getting the hang of React in general.
 I'm starting to memorize the boilerplate more, which is good.
 I normally use Brave Browser in all situations.
 However, it's starting to have some issues with API requests that I'm using for development, and I haven't been able to fix those issues.
 Back to Chrome for development, I guess.

+### Day 72: Tuesday, March 19th, 2019

+**Today's Progress:** Began learning Redux.

+**Thoughts:** I *think* I understand the use case for Redux, at least in terms of React.
+It can be used to more easily manage a state that is going to have tons of data.
+That said, some of the syntax is lost on me right now, and I sort of feel like there's more than meets the eye.
+I can't wait to actually work with Redux a bit.